Gokhu18/Real-Time-Crop-Recognition/README.md

 git clone https://github.com/ZhangXG001/Real-Time-Crop-Recognition.git
 ```

-### Download the dataset and put them under the folder"Real-Time-Crop-Recognition-master".
+### Download the dataset with the resolution of 400x300(as for dataset with the resolution of 512x384,you should rename dataset folder "dataset1" to "dataset" first) and directly put them under the folder"Real-Time-Crop-Recognition-master".

 You can run ``` .../python csv_generator.py ```to create .csv files of dataset(already existed under the folder"Real-Time-Crop-Recognition-master" for our dataset).